 The chart below illustrates the additional sustainability measures included in the SIP Certification:

-Both Sustainability in Practice (SIP) Certification and the Certified California Sustainable Winegrowing (CCSW) programs are important supporters of the sustainability movement and encourage responsible winegrowing.
+Both Sustainability in Practice (SIP) Certified and the Certified California Sustainable Winegrowing (CCSW) programs are important supporters of the sustainability movement and encourage responsible winegrowing.

 The following are some of the distinguishing elements of the SIP Certified program:

-- SIP Certification prohibits the use of high risk pesticides
+- SIP Certified prohibits the use of high risk pesticides

 - The SIP Certified seal can be used on a bottle — A bottle of wine can bear the SIP Certified Seal, given it has undergone a chain of custody audit confirming it is made with at least 85% SIP Certified fruit